-Antique Malls feature a group of Antique Dealers who rent a space sometimes referred to as a booth.
+Antique Malls feature a group of dealers renting a space, sometimes referred to as a booth.
 Each area or booth is maintained and decorated by individual dealers.
-The rentals’ cost is usually monthly, starting at about $25 a month for a few shelves to several hundred dollars for larger floor space.
+The rentals’ cost is usually monthly, starting at about $25 for a few shelves to several hundred dollars for larger floor space.
 Many Antique Dealers have multiple income streams by renting rooms at several malls, displaying at shows, and running eBay stores.
 Each area in a mall reflects the individual taste and style of display.

 How to Get Started – Study Your Competition

 Designing and creating a space to display and sell your antiques takes some planning.
 Before renting a booth space, visit several antique malls in your area and study how others have set up their displays.
-The goal is to use every square inch of space, allowing your visitors to see and access all of your products.
+The goal is to use every square inch of space, allowing visitors to see and access your products.
 How are the price tags designed and attached to items?
-Which type of displays best grab your attention and make you notice what is for sale?
+Which display best grabs your attention and makes you notice what is for sale?